-A couple of months ago I interviewed Joel Esposito about the state of robotics education for the ROS Developers Podcast #21.
+A couple of months ago I interviewed Joel Esposito about the state of robotics education for the ROS Developers Podcast #21 (Joel Esposito is a Professor in the System Engineering Department at the United States Naval Academy).
 On that podcast, Joel talks about his deep research on how robotics is taught around the world.
 He identifies a set of common robotics subjects that need to be explained in order to make students know about robotics, and a list of resources that people are using to teach them.
 But most important than that, he points out the importance of practicing with robots what students learn.

 From my point of view, robotics is about doing, not about reading.
 A robotics class cannot be about learning how to compute the Jacobian of a matrix to find the inverse kinematics.
 Computing the Jacobian has nothing to do with robotics, it is just a mathematical tool that we use to solve a robotics problem.
 That is why a robotics class should not be focused on how to compute the Jacobian but on how to move the end effector to a given location.